 Coaching Commitment – It cant be overstated how important it is to ensure the league is comprised of coaches who are dedicated to the league for the long haul.
 Being a dynasty league, teams can sometimes find themselves in a hole which may take several seasons to overcome.
 Owners must be committed to seeing their teams through the good times and bad.
 Make sure the coaches in the league are as reliable as possible.

 Selecting a League Host – Where you will play your league is one of the most important decisions you will make.
-There are many good options which will accommodate both dynasty and keeper leagues.
+There are many options which will accommodate both dynasty and keeper leagues.
 You’ll want to identify one which is affordable, meets all your league needs, has good service and up-time, and provides good support.
-A few we would recommend can be found on our links page.
+That said, if you are looking for the best hosting platform for a traditional dynasty league, we would recommend you start with MyFantasyLeague.
+They offer the best dynasty hosting experience, the most customization options, and the best customer support of any league host around.
+If you are looking for a more realistic team ownership league hosting experience, we would recommend you check out Reality Sports Online.
+RSO’s realistic team management experience in unlike any other in the industry.
+A few others we would recommend can be found on our links page.

 Options, always more options – This is by no means a definitive list of all the league options which are available to you.
 Each league can be run a little bit differently, and can posses unique rules and guidelines.
 It’s all up to ou, the league commissioner, and the participants in the league how they want a league to operate.
 These rules are simply general guidelines and suggestions – run with it as you see fit!